cfpb/hmda-pilot/COMMON_QUESTIONS.md

  The HMDA Pilot tool will not transmit your Transmittal Sheet or Loan/Application Registers (LARs) to the CFPB.
 The tool is meant to validate the edits within your system and in your browser, and the CFPB will not have a window into the data that you are using to perform the file validation.
 The system does not collect any data on your edits, changes or validations of HMDA data, nor does it actually collect any HMDA data.

-1. **How do I know that the edit validation is running on my file after I click "Start Validation"**
+1. **How do I know that the edit validation is running on my file after I click "Start Validation"?**

  When you click on "Start Validation", a progress bar will appear to show that the syntactical and validity edits are running.